HCL-TECH-SOFTWARE/connections-doc/src/v65/provisioing_apis/provisioning_apis.md

 ## Overview

-When calling the provisioning APIs, use the credential for users with the &#39;bss-provisioning-admin&#39; role defined in each Connections app.
+When calling the provisioning APIs, use the credential for users with the `<bss-provisioning-admin>` role defined in each Connections app.
 All provisioning APIs have two phases to call:

 **prepare** : A prepare phase to check with the application whether it is ok to make the API call.
 No data are updated in the applications.